markmead/portfolio/src/blogs/create-a-popout-shadow-effect-with-the-new-tailwind-css-v2.2-update.md

 ---
 title: Create a Popout Shadow Effect with the New Tailwind CSS v2.2 Update
-description: To create a popout shadow effect in in the past with Tailwind CSS you'd need additional elements, but not anymore with Tailwind v2.2.
+description: To create a popout shadow effect in in the past with Tailwind CSS you'd need additional elements, but not anymore with Tailwind CSS v2.2.
 path: popout-shadow-effect-with-tailwind-2-2

 ---